PaperMC/docs/docs/paper/admin/how-to/update.md

 This is the most important step, and yet the most frequently skipped.
 While it is unlikely that updating Paper itself will cause any issues requiring you to restore from a backup, plugin malfunctions or other accidents might!
 Updating is a great time to work in a backup.
 Having functioning backups is essential to every server, big or small.
+The main things to back up are:

+- The world folders
+- Server Configuration Files
+- Plugin Configuration Files & Plugin JARs

+You should aim to have backups from multiple times, and keep them in a safe place.
+A common approach is to keep rolling backups, so you always have a certain number of backups from a set amount of time.

 ## Step 2.
 Update Plugins